breatheforks/mimosa-peepcode/README.md

 This runs mimosa in watch mode and starts up the project's nodejs server with live-reload support.

+This processes the contents of the ./assets directory, placing compiled/processed representations into the ./public directory.

-The ./assets directory will be watched for changes -- processed versions of the source assets are placed into ./public.
-When a change is made to the contents of the assets directory, the relevant files are recompiled automatically.
+The ./assets directory is watched for changes -- when a change is made to the contents of the assets directory, the relevant files are recompiled automatically.

-The --server option will start an expressjs http server listening at http://localhost:3000.
+The --server option fires up an expressjs http server listening at http://localhost:3000.
-When assets are recompiled, the server will send any connected browsers a socketio message telling them to reload -- to support this the author need only ensure that the html page loads the /reload-client.js script.
+When assets are recompiled, the server will send any connected browsers a socketio message telling them to reload -- the javascript at /reload-client.js adds support for this to the browser page.

 How to run tests
 ----------------